What is a mebibyte (MiB)?

 As computing technology matured, having the same term refer to two different units of measurement became increasingly confusing.
-Disk drive manufacturers tended to use the decimal, power-of-10 system when they labeled the capacity of their hard disk drive (HDD) and solid-state drives (SSDs).
-On the other hand, operating systems (OSes) often measured computer and storage capacity using the binary, power-of-two system.
-An HDD labeled 100 MB would be reported by a computer's OS as only having only 95.37 MB of capacity.
+Disk drive manufacturers tended to use the decimal, power-of-10 system when they labeled the capacity of their HDDs and SSDs.
+On the other hand, OSes often measured computer and storage capacity using the binary, power-of-two system.
+An HDD labeled 100 MB would be reported by a computer's OS as only having 95.37 MB of capacity.

 These sorts of discrepancies led the IEC to create the set of prefixes that were intended to be used only when referring to binary measurements.
 Using the binary system in the example above, the OS would have reported 95.37 MiB.